geostyler/geostyler/src/Component/Symbolizer/Field/WidthField/WidthField.example.md

-This demonstrates the use of WidthField.
+This demonstrates the use of `WidthField`.

 ```jsx
 const React = require('react');